 Okamoto & Otaki Jinja Shrine Complex Enshrined Goddess of Paper Making - National Important Cultural Asset (15 min)

-Traditional Washi Paper Making Museum Using Bark of a Tree by Artisan (25 min)
+Traditional Washi Paper Making Museum Using Bark of Trees by craftsman (25min)

-Learn about how handmade washi paper is created by an artisan using the bark of a tree and organic glue made from a plant.
+Learn about how handmade washi paper is created by a craftsman using the bark of trees and organic adhesive made from a plant.

 Umeda Washi Paper Shop (15 min)